CountESS-Project/CountESS/docs/getting-started/index.md

 TGTAGTGCCGTATTTGTGGC,ATGCTTTGTACGGGTGGTGCCCTGGCTTATCTATCTAGATCCGTCTCCGAGTCACGGTCGAATTTAGGTACTGCACTATCCTTTGAGGCAGGAAGGGCCACAAGGGCCGACCCTTGTCGGATAAAATTTGCTAAGAGGAAGGTCTAG
 ```
 *(etc)*

+The first three barcode map to the same sequence,
+the other two have SNVs but they are hard to spot!
+There are 1000 barcodes in the file, about 1/4 of which
+map to unmodified sequences.

 First, we modify our sequence reading and grouping steps to rename the sequence column to `barcode`,
 for clarity.